jarrodtky/bachelordegree-capstone/README.md

 # bachelordegree-capstone

-Sunway University business/data analytics individual capstone project 2021
+Sunway University Business/Data Analytics Capstone Project 2021 (Individual)

 **An Opinion Analysis: What Do Customers Say About Hotel Ratings and Reviews in Malaysia?**